 Y12/13 have an additional lesson per week called enrichment which will cover next steps - giving them the skills for a smooth transition to Further or Higher Education, Apprenticeships or the world of work.

 Students in KS4/5 will have several meetings with the careers advisor to supplement their Careers Education.

-The whole school is off timetable in October for Personal Development week where each Year Group follows an individual programme of Personal Development activities or Year Group Residentials.
+The whole school is off timetable in October for Personal Development week where each Year Group follows an individual programme of activities.